 Emory College Summer Global Internship Program

-One pathway to pursue an academic internship is the OISP Comprehensive Internship option through Global Internships.
-The Emory College Summer Global Internship Program provides students with a comprehensive academic, professional and cultural experience.
+Program Highlights: The Emory College Summer Global Internship Program provides students with a comprehensive academic, professional and cultural experience.
 Each participant will be placed in an internship that corresponds with the student's course of study, to ensure the quality and academic relevance of the placement.
-Students complete an internship in a global city (32 hours per week for 8 weeks) while enrolling in an online course (4 Emory credits) during the summer term.
+Students complete a virtual internship placement in a company or organization based in a global city (for 8 weeks) while enrolling in an online course (2 Emory credits) during the summer term.

 The Emory College Summer Global Internship Program enables students to:

-- Develop fluency in new linguistic, cultural and/or professional contexts
+- Develop professional fluency in new linguistic, cultural, and/or professional contexts

 - Adapt to workplace practices in a global city